Superrigidity of maximal measurable cocycles of complex hyperbolic lattices: Introduction

-As pointed out in Section \ref{section_toledo}, the definition of Toledo invariant for measurable cocycles $\Gamma \times X \rightarrow \su$ can be given dropping the use of boundary maps.
-Nevertheless, in order to adapt the proof of Zimmer, boundary maps are crucial for our purposes.
+Even though the definition of Toledo invariant for measurable cocycles $\Gamma \times X \rightarrow \su$ can be given without boundary maps, those maps are fundamental in order to adapt the proof by Zimmer.
 For this reason our first result, which is given in a much more general setting, investigates the existence of boundary maps.
+In the following statement a $\Gamma$-boundary is an amenable $\Gamma$-space which is relatively metrically ergodic (see Definition \ref{def:rel:iso:ergodic})